gajibaev/brotherfolnciy/README.md

-I member of Locati, we create an events aggregator for your city ( with [Flutter ❤️](https://github.com/flutter/flutter) )
+I'm member of Locati, we create an events aggregator for your city ( with [Flutter ❤️](https://github.com/flutter/flutter) )

 Ask me about Mobile development and any Tech-related stuff 💬